LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

 t
-lists all files including hidden in the current directory numericall y script that creates a directory in the /tmp/ directory
+lists all files including hidden in the current directory numericall y script that creates a directory in the /tmp/ director y move file betty from /tmp/ to /tmp/my firstdirectory